epsy/clize/docs/faq.rst

 What versions of Python are supported?
 --------------------------------------

-Clize is tested to run succesfully on Python 3.6 through 3.10.
+Clize is tested to run successfully on Python 3.6 through 3.10.

 For other Python versions: